Chattakkari (1974 film)

 Chattakkari is a 1974 Indian Malayalam-language film directed by K. S. Sethumadhavan and produced by M. O. Joseph, starring Lakshmi (in her major Malayalam debut), Mohan Sharma, Adoor Bhasi and Sukumari.
 The film was written by Thoppil Bhasi based on Pamman's famous novel of the same name.
+Chattakkari is the love story of an Anglo-Indian girl (Lakshmi) and a Hindu boy (Mohan Sharma) who consummate the relationship.
+She has a child out-of-wedlock in secret.

 It was the first Malayalam film of Lakshmi and also the start of her romance with co-star Mohan Sharma.
 It won the Kerala State Film Award for Best Actress and Filmfare Award for Best Actress – Malayalam for Lakshmi.
 The film won Kerala State Film Award for Best Actor for Adoor Bhasi who played Laxmi's alcoholic father, and the Filmfare Award for Best Feature Film in Malayalam.
 Storywriter Pamman received the Kerala State Film Award for Best Story.
 It has the distinction of being the first Malayalam film to run continuously for 40 weeks in a Bangalore theatre.
 All Songs composed by well known music director G. Devarajan were instant hits.

 In 2012, it was remade in the same name, directed by Santosh Sethumadhavan and produced by Suresh Kumar under the banner of Revathy Kalamandir and starring Shamna Kasim in the title roles.

 Plot

-Chattakkari is the love story of an Anglo-Indian girl (Lakshmi) and a Hindu boy (Mohan Sharma) who consummate the relationship.
-She has a child out-of-wedlock in secret.

-Summary

 Julie is the eldest daughter of Morris, an Anglo-Indian engine-driver.
 Usha her close friend is from an orthodox Hindu Warrier family.
 At Usha's residence she (Julie) meets her brother Sasi who is studying at a different place.
 Julie soon falls in love with Sasi, and even Usha is aware of it.
 The relationship gets more cozy and Julie gets pregnant.
 Her alcoholic father Morris soon dies.
 Julie is taken to a remote place where her mother's aunt lives.
 There she gives birth to a boy.

 Julie's mother who feels that England is their true motherland decided to migrate to the United Kingdom.
 Soon Julie confesses about every thing to Usha.
 She also meets Sasi who is now ready to accept her.
 But Sasi's orthodox mother rejects her outright.
 Sasi's father Mr. Warrier questions him, and Sasi confesses about his role in ruining Julie's life.

 Mr. Warrier then helps Julie's family in packing up and invites them to his home for a small farewell.
 Here he introduces his wife and also his daughter Usha.
 Usha comes out with a small baby in her arms, and Julie recognizes it as her kid.
 Mr. Warrier then says that he and his family have no hesitations in accepting Julie as their daughter-in-law and encourages the rest of the Morris family to stay back in India.